solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 This program contains two instruction handlers, `initialize` and `increment`.

-Notice that in addition to specifying the instructions, it specifies the accounts and inputs for each instruction.
+Notice that in addition to specifying the instruction handlers, it specifies the accounts and inputs for each instruction.
 The `initialize` instruction requires three accounts: